-The throw was meant to scare the baby, not hit the baby, but it accidentally did.
+The throw was meant to scare the baby, not hit the baby, but it accidentally hit the baby.

-While the officers were at the location, a social worker arrived, interviewed our client and decided to take the baby into DCFS (Department of Child & Family Services) custody.
-Our client cried hysterically.
+While the officers were at the location, a Los Angeles County social worker arrived, interviewed our client and decided to take the baby into DCFS (Department of Child & Family Services) custody.
+Our client cried hysterically and even physically tried to fight the social worker, but police intervened to restrain our client.
 The social worker then left with the baby.

 Two days later, the client was arraigned and charged with one count of Child Abuse (Penal Code § 273 (a)), but luckily, as only a misdemeanor.